 Apostle Paul is advising a general rule regarding sexual morality.
-A person should marry one partner of the opposite sex and live with them while living in an immoral world.
+A person should marry one partner of the opposite sex and live with him or her while living in an immoral world.
 Paul did not mean that the purpose of marriage is to prevent sexual immorality.
-From a moral point of view, a healthy marriage is the best way to prevent sexual immorality.
+From a moral point of view, however, a healthy marriage is the best way to prevent sexual immorality.
 It is good to be single.
 But it is not good to be a single if it causes anyone to be tempted by Satan and sin sexually.
 Married people should enjoy conjugal relations and be satisfied with God’s gift to them.
 Then they can overcome the temptations to indulge in sexual immorality.
 In verses 3-4, Paul explains that the husband and wife should fulfill their marital duty to each other.
 Neither one should have a selfish view of this; it is not for their own gratification, but for mutual satisfaction.
-Thus, sex within marriage is like our intimate relationship with, and becoming one in Him.
+Thus, sex within marriage is like our intimate relationship with God, and becoming one in Him.

 Apparently, some in Corinth were trying to practice celibacy within marriage.
 Such a practice was frowned upon by Apostle Paul because it sometimes led to sexual immorality.
 Thus, he encourages that if there was going to be celibacy in the marriage then three conditions should be met.
 One, is that both husband and wife couple consent to it.
 Two, it should only be for a limited time.
 And lastly, it should be used so that the married couple can give themselves more completely to prayer.
 When their consented time was done, they were to come together again to avoid the temptation of Satan.
 The point of being celibate for a time in marriage is to draw closer to God while remaining as one through intense and committed prayer.